joaomouta13/devops-23-24-JPE-1231833/ca1/readme.md

    git push origin master
    git push origin v1.3.0
    ```

+I should have used the command "git merge --no-ff".
+This way, GIt would create a new commit object, even if a fast forward merge is possible.
+This will preserve the information that a feature branch once existed.

 5. Create a new branch named after the bug being fixed to address the issue.
    ```bash
     git branch fix-invalid-email